bluscreenofjeff/bluscreenofjeff.github.io/_posts/2017-04-11-slack-bots-for-trolls-and-work.md

 This post focused on Slack; however, most of the functionality covered should be possible on competing platforms.
 Both [HipChat](https://www.hipchat.com/docs/apiv2) and [Microsoft Teams](https://msdn.microsoft.com/en-us/microsoft-teams/bots) provide APIs for third-party integrations.

 # Summary
 We covered the incredibly useful incoming webhook and slash command APIs in Slack and demonstrated a few ways they can be used for work, such as integrating Cobalt Strike with Slack, and for fun, such as annoying coworkers.
 The post only scratches the surface of how powerful Slack integrations are.
 If these examples interested you, I encourage you to check out some of the cool ways people have integrated third-party applications with Slack and try it on your own.
-I'd love to hear about any Slack bots you come up with, especially those designed to annoy and harrass those in your Slack team!
+I'd love to hear about any Slack bots you come up with, especially those designed to annoy and harass those in your Slack team!